hatchways/team-dragon/README.md

 ## Configuration <img src="https://www.clipartmax.com/png/middle/339-3394813_setting-clipart-control-system-system-configuration-icon.png" width="40">

-1. Create a file with filename `.env` in server directory.
+1. Create a file with filename `.env` in server directory OR copy the file `env.example` from server directory and rename it to `.env`. `env.example` already contains the required variables, you just need to configure them.
 2. Configure the application environment using `NODE_ENV` and `PORT` :

 ```